-We also help to resolve complaints, when you can’t resolve the issue with the trader.
-Providing as much information as you can with a complaint gives you the best chance of getting our help to resolve your complaint.
+We also help to resolve complaints, when you can’t fix the situation with the trader.
+Providing as much information as you can with a complaint gives you the best chance of getting our help to sort out your complaint.

 We can’t always help every complaint we receive.
 We cannot:

 - make decisions like a Court or judge

 - force a business to compensate consumers or rectify a problem.

 Four steps to making a complaint